What do commercial landscape contractors need to do?

 1. Register as a professional operator

-Any landscape business professionally involved in, and therefore legally responsible for one or more of the following activities concerning plants, plant products or other objects must register as a professional operator:
+Any landscape business professionally involved in, and therefore legally responsible for one or more of the following activities concerning plants or plant products must register as a professional operator:

 - Production, including growing, multiplying and maintaining